mfukar/mfukar.github.com/_posts/2012-05-13-supercomputer.md

 Alright.
 For the third key, the slow function is at 0x4010b8, and it's tricky.
 After another slow multiplication, it performs a division by repeatedly adding a negative in two's complement number (0xfffffffef4143e05).
-We can do better than that: https://gist.github.com/2687646
+We can do [better than that](https://gist.github.com/2687646):

-which nets:

 > Hooray!
 The third key is c9e6d35ed6007b35f7d01a98f6d548fb